 I have helped dozens of foreign clients launch their businesses in the U.S. Almost every impediment to forming a corporation and running the business under that corporation can be overcome.
 But there’s one problem I have not been able to solve: Opening U.S. merchant accounts (for processing credit and debit card transactions) if companies does not have personnel in the U.S.

-The stumbling block used to be opening a bank account if the client has no U.S. personnel (and no home-country bank with an affiliate in the U.S.).
-However, as explained in Post-formation Issues for Foreign Companies Coming to the U.S., I solved that problem earlier this year.
+The first potential stumbling block is opening a bank account if the client has no U.S. personnel (and no home-country bank with an affiliate in the U.S.).
+See Post-formation Issues for Foreign Companies Coming to the U.S..

 Here is why merchant accounts present a problem: The individual opening the account must have a U.S. social security number.
 This issue already addressed in opening a bank account, as referenced above.

 In addition, that individual must agree, in writing, to provide a personal guaranty for the company’s obligations under the merchant account agreement!
 While the founder of a company may be willing to serve as guarantor, no mere employee, officer, agent or representative of the company will knowingly take on such a responsibility.

 So U.S. merchant accounts for foreign clients without local personnel remain a problem.